itarck/fancoil/README.md

 ## How to use
 - Read the source code: not much
-- Read some examples: [fancoil-example], includes simple, todomvc, catchat
+- Read some examples: [fancoil-example], includes simple, todomvc (ratom/poshed datascript), catchat (frontend+backend)

 [fancoil-example]:https://github.com/itarck/fancoil-example